micahwierenga/css-selector-basics/readme.md

 <!--Think-pair-share -->

-- Describe the differences between classes and IDs.
+- Describe the differences between classes and ids.
 - Identify the popular CSS properties we used today.
 - What are the use cases for inline styling vs. internal/external style sheets?